Frequently Asked Questions

 How do I use my CONTRAVEComplete Card?

 Take your CONTRAVE prescription and your CONTRAVEComplete Card to your pharmacist to save.
 If you have commercial insurance that covers CONTRAVE*, you'll pay no more than $30 for a 30-day prescription ($90 for a 90-day prescription).
-If you don't have commercial coverage for CONTRAVE, or pay cash, you still save up to $145 off the retail price on each prescription and refill.
+If you don't have commercial coverage for CONTRAVE, or pay cash, you'll pay no more than $90† for your prescription.

 How do I activate and use the CONTRAVEComplete Card that I received online?